leoafarias/ti.checkaccess/README.md

 On Android OS 2.2 and above, there is a new, "passive" location provider that is enabled at all times, even when the user disables both the GPS and Network location providers.
 Therefore, this method always returns true on these devices

 ### Contacts
-Ti.Contacts.hasContactsPermissions():Boolean
-Returns *true* if the app has contact access
-Android and iOS support

 ### Calendar
-Ti.Calendar.hasCalendarPermissions():Boolean
-Returns *true* if the app has calendar access
-Android and iOS support

 ### Storage
 Ti.Filesystem.hasStoragePermissions():Boolean